 "Dear Alpha, ....I already have my uniform, and boy it's the stuff, I think anyway.
 I'm proud of it. ...
 We get our rifles next weekend and they are the best rifles in the world.
 That's not hay neither.
 That's facts.
 The Marine gets the best of all equipment put out."

 "...We have pretty good chow here, but the cooks are not so hot.
 If the stuff was fixed right we could really have good chow."

 September 11, 1944

 In 1956 they found their future with the space program in Florida, where Mitch worked the same job for 30 years without a single layoff.
-We first moved near Orsino on Merritt Island, as close as we could get to Dad's work at Cape Canaveral.
-In 1962, Congress bought our home, and thousands of acres to expand for the Apollo moon launch.
-The VAB now stands about a mile from our old home.
+We first moved near Orsino, P.O.
+Box 21,on Merritt Island, as close as we could get to Dad's work at Cape Canaveral.
+In 1962, NASA bought our home, and 83,000 thousand acres to expand for the Apollo moon launch.
+The VAB now stands less than a mile from our old home.

 Mitch worked security for the astronaut quarters in the Mercury launches, and had many conversations with Alan Shepard, Gus Grissom and John Glenn.
 Glenn was his favorite.
 In 1962 Helen and Mitch moved the family, and our house to 3980 Cushman Drive, just north of Titusville, near Mims.
 They could still step outside and watch the missiles fly, and the windows still rattled for moon launches and shuttles.

 Linda, Karen, and Priscilla were born in Kingsport, Michelle was their Florida girl.
 They raised the girls in the church and focused keenly on education.
 "Education is the one thing that nobody or no thing can ever take away from you" was the family mantra.
 They seamlessly merged the priorities of family, church and school into one big mission to learn more and be more everyday.
 They both took pride in their work; their careers were the means to achieve their goals but never the main event.